 Meals: To give your digestive system time to breakdown the food you have eaten, aim to eat your last meal of the day at least three hours before going to bed.
 If this is not possible, then try to eat smaller meals or the type of food that gets digested easily, such as fish, rice, eggs and pasta.
 Aim to eliminate, or cut down on, fatty foods, spicy food, pastry and chocolate.

 Drinks: Aim to drink as little caffeine and alcohol as possible and cut down on carbonated drinks late in the evening.
 Herbal teas and hot milky drinks could help you to relax, and can be a more sleep-friendly option.

 Unwind: After a busy, active day, try to de-stress.
 A hot bath, reading a book or listening to relaxing music can get you into a peaceful mood ready for a good night's sleep.

 Be prepared: If heartburn or indigestion does occur, do you have any medication to help you?

 Gaviscon Dual Action gets to work fast whenever you need it for heartburn or indigestion.
 It forms a physical barrier to acid - a raft (or layer) on top of the stomach contents.
 This helps to stop acid refluxing into the food pipe.
 Gaviscon Dual Action can also neutralise acid and offers long lasting relief.

 If you can get yourself into a routine as suggested, it could really help reduce heartburn or indigestion.
 But while you're trying to implement some of measures above, or on occasions when you really need to eat, drink and be merry a little later at night, remember to have Gaviscon Dual Action by your side.

 All information presented is not meant to diagnose or prescribe.
 Always read the label.
 Use only as directed.
 If symptoms persist see your healthcare professional.

-Information sources for this article:
+Information reference for this article: